fu-jono-283/eval-multi-tumour-evo/README.md

 To execute the simulation for part 1, load R and enter: Rscript scripts/1_all_script/1_all.R.

-To execute the simulation for part 2, load R and enter: Rscript scripts/
+To execute the simulation for part 2...